A nonprofit organization dedicated to breeding and training guide dogs to assist the blind and visually impaired

 Garnering multiple segments on TODAY helped lay the groundwork for the show’s “Puppy with a Purpose,” the first of which, Wrangler, was trained by Guiding Eyes for the Blind.

 As a direct result of the publicity we generated, Eukanuba contacted Guiding Eyes for the Blind to become a platinum sponsor ($50,000 value) of its Golf Classic and provide food for the dogs.
-2018 marks the 10th anniversary of this now ongoing partnership.

 The Ad Club of Westchester awarded Co-Communications a “Best of Show” for our work on behalf of Guiding Eyes for the Blind.